Enigmatic-Smile/docs/stream/sdks/react-native/guide.md

 ### Verified card enrollment flow

 The following is a short description of the flow that the cardholders will experience, after calling the `start` method.
-You can take these steps as well to test the verified card enrollment flow, by [setting a Test SDK Key](#4-start-setting-up-the-sdk-by-setting-the-sdk-key) and by using the Fidel API [test card numbers](/docs/stream/cards#test-card-numbers).
+You can take these steps as well to test the verified card enrollment flow, by setting a test SDK Key and by using the Fidel API [test card numbers](/docs/stream/cards#test-card-numbers).

 If your Fidel API account is `live` then cardholders can also enroll real, live cards.
-Make sure that you set a [Live SDK Key](#4-start-setting-up-the-sdk-by-setting-the-sdk-key), in order to allow live verified card enrollments.
+Make sure that you set a live SDK Key, in order to allow live verified card enrollments.

 Description of the flow: